 Amazon Web Service has five times more infrastructure than its next 14 competitors combined.
 This gives you a good idea of how dominant AWS actually is.

-Cloud computing stats say that AWS has over a million active users spread across 190 countries.
-This supports the fact that AWS covers 41.5% of the entire public cloud market.
+Cloud computing stats say that AWS had over a million active users spread across 190 countries in 2019.
+This supports the fact that AWS covered 41.5% of the entire public cloud market.

 In 2018 alone, AWS earned $26 billion in revenue for parent company Amazon.

 18. Worldwide public cloud service market is predicted to be $331.2 billion by 2022.